Theme:

 Tensions in the South China Sea:

-• After occupying Mischief Reef in 1995, China began constructing artificial islands, and military infrastructure in the area, despite its location within the Philippines’ exclusive economic zone.
+- After occupying Mischief Reef in 1995, China began constructing artificial islands, and military infrastructure in the area, despite its location within the Philippines’ exclusive economic zone.
 The Philippines approached the United Nations and several other international bodies on this issue.
 In 2016, the International Tribunal gave judgment in favour of the Philippines and rejected China’s claims over the region.
-But China rejected the ruling and continued its aggressive actions.
+But China rejected the ruling and continued its illegal constructions in the area.

 Conclusion: